Lydia Sweatt is a writer, bookworm, and bass guitar enthusiast. When she goes outside, a bicycle goes with her.

 Even if you’re not in the YouTube Partner Program, you can start making money right now.
 You don’t have to wait until you have 1,000 subscribers and 4,000 hours of watch time to qualify.
 There’s still the option to get brand deals, collect affiliate revenue, sell products outside of YouTube, and more.

-You might make more money outside of the Partner Program anyway.
+You might make more money outside of the Partner Program anyway!

 12. To Get on the YouTube Trending List, You Must Post at a Specific Time

 This myth is harmful because it focuses on an imaginary concept.
 Realistically, there’s no set “window of time” where videos start trending.
+Fortunately, YouTube is savvier than that.

 Let your audience be your north star, not the YouTube trending list.
 That way, you’ll post videos when your subscribers are online and ready to watch videos.

-Grow Your YouTube Channel by Serving Your Audience
+Grow Your Channel by Serving Your Audience

 How does it feel to know that one bad video won’t ruin your channel?
 Or that video length isn’t as critical as you once thought?

 Ultimately, viewers just want the content they’re looking for.
-So hopefully you feel lighter after learning 12 myths you don’t need to focus on!
+So, hopefully, you feel lighter after learning 12 myths you don’t need to focus on!